Plant Replacement

 The plant is an essential part of the Nitrogen Cycle and it adds beauty to their habitat!

-Java Fern and Dwarf Anubias do well when they are not tucked into the sand.
+Java Fern and Anubias do well when they are not tucked into the sand.
 Use the large rocks to secure them in place on top of the gravel.
 Hornwort also looks great as a floating plant and is not required to tuck into the sand.

 • Related Articles